Medicine: St John’s College Cambridge Interview

 Table of Contents

-This is Delphine’s experience of a St Johns College Medicine Interview – if you’re applying for Medicine at Cambridge then this will be a great indicator to what you need to think about when it comes to your Medicine interview.
+This is Delphine’s experience of a St. John’s College Medicine Interview – if you’re applying for Medicine at Cambridge, then this will be a great indicator of what you need to think about when it comes to your Medicine interview.

-My St Johns College Medicine Interview consisted of two interviews – one on personal statement and the other more science based.
-Both interviews had two people interviewing and took place in rooms at St. John’s college, around mid December.
-Both interviews were quite formal, however the personal statement interviews felt slightly more casual.
-Each interview lasted about 20 minutes, so in total only 40 minutes/
+My St. John’s College Medicine Interview consisted of two interviews – one on a personal statement and the other more science-based.
+Both interviews had two people interviewing and took place in rooms at St. John’s College, around mid-December.

 The tutors are all really nice and are not trying to catch you out.
 Some of the questions may be challenging but just take your time and think out loud, they want to see if you can problem solve (which is a really important skill for all medics!).
 I think the layout of the interview has changed slightly now, as there are three separate interviews, but it is a similar sort of thing, with one focused on personal statement/work experience and the other two more scientific.